markov-r/algo-tasks/README.md

 # algo-tasks
-Algorithmic Tasks from LeetCode, Telerik Judge and HackerRank
+Various algorithmic Tasks from LeetCode, Telerik Judge and HackerRank